Sebas1705/VPSLocalOrchestrator/docs/guides/AUTHENTICATION.md

 **Error: "This API is only accessible from localhost"**
 - The request must come from 127.0.0.1 or localhost
-- Verify that n8n/application is running on the same host
+- Verify that your calling application runs on the same host

 **Token expired or revealed**
 - Generate new token: `openssl rand -hex 32`